palssonc/palsson-research-gatsby/src/content/pages/about.md

 </center>
 &nbsp;

+<a href="/assets/Palsson Whirligig 06-23.pdf">"A Whirligig of Revolutionary Presidents": State Capacity, Political Stability, and Business in Haiti, 1905-1927</a> <em>European Review of Economic History</em>, accepted

+<ul><em>tl;dr:</em> The American occupation of Haiti immediately ended instability and increased state capacity.
+In response, more foreigners operated businesses in Haiti.</ul>

 <a href="/assets/Palsson Refugee Camps.pdf">The Forces of Path Dependence: Haiti's Refugee Camps, 1937–2009.</a>  <em>Explorations in Economic History</em>, forthcoming

 <ul><em>tl;dr:</em> Even though they were free to migrate, refugees in Haitian camps chose to stay because of access to public land and social networks.</ul>

-<a href="/assets/Palsson State Capacity 2022.pdf">State Capacity, Property Rights, and External Revenues: Haiti, 1932–1949</a> <em>Journal of Economic History</em>, forthcoming
+<a href="/assets/Palsson State Capacity 2022.pdf">State Capacity, Property Rights, and External Revenues: Haiti, 1932–1949</a> <em>Journal of Economic History</em>, 83(3):  709-746, 2023.

 <ul><em>tl;dr:</em> In response to WWII, Haiti increased its fiscal capacity, which allowed it to increase its legal capacity.</ul>